vsapsai/z-index-debug/README.md

 `z-index` CSS property looks deceptively simple.
 To show an element on top of others you just add `z-index: 1000;` in CSS and expect it to be sufficient.
 But reality turns out to be more complex than that.
-Ordering of elements depend on other properties and on `z-index` value of other elements in DOM hierarchy.
+Ordering of elements depends on other properties and on `z-index` value of other elements in DOM hierarchy.
 On sufficiently big pages this interaction can get quite complex pretty quickly.
 The goal of this plugin it to help with understanding `z-index` and its effects.

 ## Development
 Some of development relies on running simple HTTP server in project directory.
 The simplest way to do so is to run `python -m SimpleHTTPServer 8008` from corresponding directory.